18F/public-benefits/README.md

 - State human services agencies operate efficiently, effectively, and sustainably.
 - State workers are empowered to change how their agencies operate.
 - Money spent on human services programs results in tangible value delivered.
-- The marketplace of vendors and solutions serving these programs is accessible, vibrant and efficient.
+- The marketplace of vendors and solutions serving these programs is accessible, competitive, vibrant, and efficient.

 ### Our role in making this vision a reality
 TTS is in a unique position to be a leader in this shift, influencing the ecosystem and its actors from a variety of angles due to our ability to work with agencies across the federal government, our experience supporting states through procurement consulting, our ongoing engagement with the vendor community, and our ability to build products and platforms for use across government.